mrnkr/redux-saga-toolbox/README.md

 });
 ```

-IMPORTANT: If your observable emits an error the saga will cancel itself, it will stop listening to the observable, unsubscribe and everything.
+**IMPORTANT**: If your observable emits an error the saga will cancel itself, it will stop listening to the observable, unsubscribe and everything.

 ##### Manual cancellation